Cheeses Currently Available

 but with a cleaner finish.
 It's sure to

-become a dinnertime favorite.
+become a dinnertime favorite!

 About our Cheeses

-We make our cheeses in small batches, by hand in
+We make our cheeses in small batches, by hand in a

-a facility that we built by hand.
+facility that we built by hand.
 All of our cheeses are

-made using raw milk, which means that they must
+made using raw milk, which means that they must be

-rind and their characteristic flavor.
-Many of our
+their characteristic flavor.
+Many of our cheeses

-pride in nurturing all of our wheels on a daily basis.
+all of our wheels on a daily basis.

 Our Dairy Farmers